-I’ve learned a few little tricks to save money on kids clothes:
+Here’s a few ways you can save money on kids clothing:

 1. Save Everything

-There are a lot of great options available right now for parents to be able to buy good quality used children’s clothing.
-My favorite option is a local children’s consignment store or an online consignment store like thredup.
-Check to see if you have one in your area and stop it regularly.
+My favorite option is a local children’s consignment store.
+Check to see if you have one in your area and stop by regularly.
 Some days I leave without buying anything, but other days I leave with a bag full of like-new name brand items.

 3. Shop off Season